 After extensive community outreach and research on facilities, the City of Davis will be installing two public restrooms in downtown Davis at E Street and G Street Plazas.
-This project starts on Oct.
-7, 2019.
+This project will start in spring 2020.

 This capital improvement project (CIP) consists of installation of water, sanitary sewer, storm sewer, and electrical services for the restrooms, and installation of the pre-fabricated restrooms.
 The City Council made this project one of its seven focus items in May 2019.

-The second phase of the project will be the installation of the restrooms at the end of January or early February.
+The second phase of the project will be the installation of the restrooms.
+A timeline will be published soon.

 The City Council selected a restroom model called the “Portland Loo” that is known for being durable and easy to clean and has been successfully deployed in cities like in Portland, OR, Austin, TX, San Diego, CA, and Cambridge, MA.